-The 2017 sediment sampling results are all below the applicable ANZECC 2000 ISQG-Low values and are thus compliant with Condition 8 (b) of the consent.
+The 2019 sediment sampling results are all below the applicable ANZECC 2000 ISQG-Low values and are compliant with Condition 8 (b) of the consent.

-Results are also consistent with, and fall within, the range of values previously reported for each parameter.
+Results are also consistent with the typical range of values previously reported for each parameter.